 So, let’s dig a little deeper into how sunlight, shade and skin care all tie together, starting with the very basics.

 What is Ultraviolet Light?

 UV light is light of a different spectrum than that of the visible spectrum we see every day.
-These are the kind of rays that penetrate overcast clouds that cause sunburns.
-Most importantly, they work the same as any other type of light – by being either absorbed or reflected.
+These are the kind of rays that penetrate overcast clouds and which can cause sunburns.
+Most importantly, they work the same as any other type of light by being either absorbed or reflected.
 As with other surfaces, darker colors absorb more light than lighter colors.